 Are you coming to Whistler in July?
 If that is the case, we are happy to offer you some suggestions about what you can do here at very little or no cost at all.
-Also, if you are staying over the weekend, we suggest you visit our Sunday Farmer's Market, as it is a can't miss activity and local's favorite.
+Also, if you are staying over the weekend, we suggest you visit our Sunday Farmer's Market, as it is a can't miss activity and a local's favorite.
 And definitely join the village folks at the Canada Day Celebrations on July 1st & 2nd if you will be visiting then.
-Families with children will love the Whistler Childrens' Festival, unless you are coming here especially for that occasion on July 7 - 9th.
-And as for the past 3 years, the Ironman Whistler is hitting the town on July 30th, before the August madness sets in.

 LET ME EXPLORE WHISTLER LODGING OPTIONS